 These are all key indicators that can reveal the true quality of a dried cannabis flower.
 Of course, there are more than three signs to look for.
-So we combined our industry experiences and network of experts to put together the B.C. guide to identifying quality cannabis.
+So we combined our industry experiences and the network of experts to put together the B.C. guide to identifying quality cannabis.

 The aromatic profile of cannabis is often called “the nose”.
 Our Cannareps Workshops instructor, Adolfo Gonzalez, consider the nose to be one of the most important qualities to check.
 However, it can be easily overlooked by casual recreational consumers as cannabis tends to have a very strong odor that is pungent, earthy and intense.
 Upon the first whiff, the untrained nose may be overwhelmed with the intensity of the smell.
 But once you start identifying what specific terpenes smell like you will be able to break down the scent profile, much like a sommelier.

 Terpenes are major players in the overall entourage effect.
 Different combinations and ratios of terpenes influence the kind of high you experience.
 Being able to detect the range of natural scents can help you recognize complex terpene ratios allowing you to pick out the best strains and know if the bud smells like it should, based on the genetics.
 When the nose is weak, the bud probably will be too.